skiano/block/README.md

 ```
 ### Getting Neighbor points

-You can ask for the points surrounding a given point like so
+You can ask for the points surrounding a given point (and you will get the resulting points on the pattern block)

 ```javascript
 var b = block([5,5]),